robertjspencer/robertjspencer.github.io/_posts/2022-05-31-CMYHE302Project.md

-## CMYHE302 - 'Health in the Digital Era' - Long Covid Analysis Project
+## University of Waikato Course CMYHE302 - 'Health in the Digital Era' - Long Covid Analysis Project

 I recently completed a qualitative analysis of collected long COVID social media posts for the course [CMYHE302-22A - 'Health in the Digital Era'](https://papers.waikato.ac.nz/papers/2022/CMYHE302).